-- Length: The festival is not able to screen works longer than 20 minutes.
+- Film/Video Length: The festival is not able to screen works longer than 20 minutes.
 However, you may submit an excerpt from a longer work as long as that excerpt is 20 minutes or under.
+Please note that even as much as 20 minutes is a substantial piece of a 2-3 hour festival; thus 20 is maximum submission length.

-- This is a competitive festival; submission does not mean that your work will be screened at the festival.
-A jury will watch all of the submissions and decide what represents the best work submitted, taking into account the equipment and classes available on each campus.
-You will be notified by email if your work has been accepted for screening at the festival.
+- Jury Selection: Submission does not mean that your work will be screened at the festival.
+A jury composed of students and professors from all Five Colleges will view each of the submissions, and carefully select films which are found to be outstanding, innovative, and/or valuable to this year’s festival.
+You will be notified by email if your work has been selected for screening at the 2017 Five College Student Film Festival!

 - $5 application fee (per entry) must be paid through PayPal.
 You will be prompted to pay when submitting the entry form.

 - Submissions will only be screened if the fee has been paid.